-Q. According to MATTHEW Jesus was born in a house in Bethlehem (Matthew 2:11).
-After his birth Mary and Joseph take Jesus to Egypt to escape Herod's plot to kill him (verse 13).
-After a period of time they decide to return to Bethlehem, but soon change their mind and travel to Nazareth instead to avoid danger (Matthew 2:22-23).
+ANSWER: On the surface it does seem a bit odd that their accounts do not quite mesh.
+Matthew says Jesus was born in a house in Bethlehem then sometime afterwards is taken to Egypt to escape Herod.
+After a period of time his family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.

-According to LUKE, however, Mary and Joseph were from Nazareth.
-They travel to Bethlehem because a census requires them to do so (Luke 2:4).
-While in Bethlehem Jesus is born, not in a house, but in a manger (verse 7).
-After Jesus' birth they wait for Mary to go through ritual purification, where afterwards they travel to Jerusalem to sacrifice two birds (verses 22-24).
-After the sacrifice they go immediately home to Nazareth (verse 39).
-Which record is correct?
+According to Luke, however, Mary and Joseph were from Nazareth.
+They travel to Bethlehem because a census requires them to do so.
+While they are there Jesus is born in a manger.
+After his birth they wait for Mary to go through ritual purification, after which they travel to Jerusalem to sacrifice two birds at the temple.
+After the sacrifice they go home to Nazareth.

-A. As always in the Bible, BOTH accounts are correct because they speak of two different time periods.
-The Luke account is the actual event of Christ's birth in the manger (Luke 2:1-39) .
+As always in the Bible, BOTH accounts are correct because they speak of two different time periods.
+A quality Harmony of the Gospels should be able to lay out the time sequence of Jesus' entire life based on the four Gospel accounts.
+Luke's account is the actual event of Christ's birth in the manger.